Aquanty/rtd-hgs/docs/source/index.rst

 Input instructions !
 Mass error control

-The following instructions are used to generate a timestep multiplier according to Equation :ref:`eq:33h` .
-The multiplier is constrained to lie between a lower and upper bound (inclusive), which by default is the interval :math:`[0.5,2]`.
-If you would like to modify these limits, you may do so via the following instructions:
+| The following instructions are used to generate a timestep multiplier
+  according to Equation :ref:
+| .
+The multiplier is constrained to lie between a lower and upper bound
+  (inclusive), which by default is the interval :math:`[0.5,2]`.
+If you would like to modify these limits, you may do so via the following
+  instructions:

 --------------